 The Vizsla has been around since the 10th century; the ancestors of this breed moved into what is now Hungary and settled there.
-This dog is a natural hunter, but also is a great family dog and good companion.
-Vizslas have a nice disposition and a strong desire to please, so they’re easy to train; they also have a well developed protective instinct.
+This dog is a natural hunter, but also is a great family dog and a good companion.
+Vizslas have a nice disposition and a strong desire to please, so they’re easy to train; they also have a well-developed protective instinct.

 The Weimaraner often is called the “Gray Ghost,” a good nickname for a silver dog with eerie yellow or amber eyes.
 This breed is from Germany, where it was developed at the court of Weimar.

 A Lab may be black, chocolate or yellow.
-It has a double coat that sheds seasonally, but the hair is relatively short so it’s not as messy a shedder as some of the longer haired breeds.
-It’s a solidly-built dog that’s muscular and strong, that gets fairly large; males may go up to 80 pounds, females to 70.
+It has a double coat that sheds seasonally, but the hair is relatively short so it’s not as messy a shedder as some of the longer-haired breeds.
+It’s a solidly built dog that’s muscular and strong and gets fairly large; males may go up to 80 pounds, females to 70.